 Jumping out of a plane or falling down a liftshaft have one thing in common: you experience weightlessness until you hit the ground.
 Drop towers exploit this fact of nature to offer researchers brief periods of microgravity for experiments.

-From the moment an experiment is let go from the top of a drop tower until it hits the padded ground beneath, the freefalling experiment is free of the influences of gravity.
+From the moment an experiment is let go at the top of a drop tower until it hits the padded ground beneath, the experiment is free of the influences of gravity.

 These short bouts of microgravity are open to scientists from all over the world and offer an economical alternative to spaceflight that can be used at any time of the year.